errordeveloper/community/contributors/design-proposals/cluster-lifecycle/draft-20171124-improved-local-cluster-ux.md

 One of the design flaws of libmachine is that when it provisions a VM it has to wait for SSH connection to become available, so it can execute steps via SSH.
 This approach is prone to several failure modes, and is widely known as an anti-pattern, in contrast to an immutable approach as an alternative (where all configuration is already built into the VM image and all it needs to do is start some processes on boot up).
+Hyperkit, VMWare and Hyper-V support host to VM sockets (vsock) that allow configuration to be passed even before VM networking is up, which can be used as a more reliable control plane than SSH if needed.

 It's a goal of this proposal to eliminate libmachine dependency.